Street-Light-Consulting/street-light-consulting.github.io/_services/executive-strategy.md

 ---
 layout: service
-title: Executive Strategy & Operations Coaching (Virtual COO Session)
+title: Executive Strategy & Operations Coaching
 tagline: An executive clarity session — strategy and focus in one hour.
 price: "$100 / first hour — $60 each additional hour"
 image: /assets/img/services/executive.webp
 ---

-# Executive Strategy & Clarity

 Executives and founders often operate at the edge of complexity — balancing growth, people, and purpose.
 This page helps you reset, refocus, and realign your strategy with clarity and conviction.